Mehmood Hayat Khan: Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate for Pakistan Peoples Party (PPP) for Constituency PP-192 (Vehari-I) in 1993 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate for Pakistan Peoples Party (PPP) for Constituency PP-192 (Vehari-I) in the 1993 Pakistani general election.
 He received 27,676 votes and defeated an independent candidate, Sardar Muhammad Khan Khichi.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-192 (Vehari-I) in 1997 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-192 (Vehari-I) in the 1997 Pakistani general election but was unsuccessful.
 He received 18,463 votes and lost the seat to Mian Zahid Nawaz, a candidate of Pakistan Muslim League (N) (PML-N).

-He was elected to the National Assembly of Pakistan as a candidate for PPP for Constituency NA-170 (Vehari-IV) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate for PPP for Constituency NA-170 (Vehari-IV) in the 2008 Pakistani general election.
 He received 87,124 votes and defeated Aurangzaib Khan Khichi, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He ran for the seat of the National Assembly as a candidate for PPP for Constituency NA-170 (Vehari-IV) in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate for PPP for Constituency NA-170 (Vehari-IV) in the 2013 Pakistani general election but was unsuccessful.
 He received 19,554 votes and lost the seat to Saeed Ahmed Khan.